 We are naturally very interested in the security of our clients’ finances and their internet banking.
 This is why we have prepared a few recommendations on how to avoid any potential unpleasant situations.

-How to protect yourself against Phishing and Pharming
+How to protect oneself against Vishing:

 Aside from standard mail, social engineering attacks are most commonly performed using telephone or the Internet (email, chat, Facebook).
 Experienced social engineers may carry out “face to face” attacks.
 If the attacker knows his victim personally, he may guess the victim’s password on the basis of the information he gathered about the person.
 Typically, he tries details such as place of birth, nickname, the name of a village where the victim has a summer house, name of the victim’s dog, etc.

 Social engineers take advantage of people’s common traits, such as their trust in other people, occasional laziness, inability to spot minor differences, the willingness to help others, and fear of getting into trouble.
 If the attacker has a vested interest in the success of the attack, he may dedicate a longer period of time to building confidence.

 In case the attacker poses as a figure of authority, ask for further details.